 Community asset transfer

 In January 2017, Part 5 of the Community Empowerment (Scotland) Act 2015 came into force.
 This part allows a community group to make an asset transfer request to the Council - or another public body.
 The request can be for any land or buildings that the Council owns or leases.
 The community group can ask to buy or lease the property.
 They can also ask to have other rights.
 For instance, they can ask to use the property for a particular purpose.
 In making the request, the group will have to say what they want to do and how having the asset will be good for their community.
-Please find here a list of asset transfer sites [120Kb].
+Please find here a list of sites owned by Perth and Kinross Council [431Kb].
 This list of assets is currently being reviewed and may not be completely accurate.

 Ownership or control of local land and buildings can bring a range of benefits to communities, helping them to address issues that are important to them and to bring about positive change.

 - bring activities and services closer to local people;

 - provide training and create jobs;